I have never been on a zipline trip, how does this work?

 What should I bring with me?

 Please bring any medication that you may need immediate access to while on the trip such as an asthma inhaler, epipen or diabetic glucose.
 Otherwise we ask that you do not bring anything with you, as items dropped from the course cannot be retrieved.
-We will provide a place for you to safely store your keys while on the trip.
+We will provide a secure place for you to store your keys while on the trip.
 Additionally, we will offer a water break during your trip.
 If you wear glasses we suggest a strap for them (these can be bought in the store if you don’t have one).
 Also, if you would like to bring a small camera please make sure you have a strap for it so that you have use of both hands at all times.

 Are trips canceled when it rains?